 The Cooperativa’s roots reach into the past, but it is forward looking.
 It reflects where Rebecca, Arely, and Janet are from, but also where they are now and the future they are making.

 Rebecca: “I was born in Atascadero CA. My mom was undocumented and worked in the fields and did other heavy jobs.
 When I was three years old, we returned to Mexico and I grew up in Tijuana.
 Mexico will always be my first home—it’s where I have my first memories of friends and family.
-Those memories are like precious photographs that take me to my roots.” she says.
+Those memories are like precious photographs that take me to my roots.”

-The pleasure of true collaboration was one of Rebecca’s motivations in starting Las Cooperativa Las Comadres.
-“I believe in the passion that moves us inside and leads us to achieve our dreams.
+The pleasure of true collaboration was one of Rebecca’s motivations in starting Cooperativa Las Comadres.
+“I believe in the passion that moves us, and leads us to achieve our dreams.
 Dreaming is most beautiful when we do it together—work together, celebrate together.
 We are strongest together—supporting one another and contributing each our best.
 For me, working like this is more than a job, it’s a necessity to feel alive.”

 Arely, who is from Guatemala, has worked in restaurants for years to support her family—a responsibility that has been particularly crucial since her husband was injured.
-“For me, Las Cooperativa is about being with close friends—bringing our families together, and having our own time to talk and cook in harmony.”
+“For me, La Cooperativa is about being with close friends—bringing our families together, and having our own time to talk and cook in harmony.”
 Also important to her, she says, is the opportunity to bring her culture to people here, in the community she now calls home.